Why an IRA to HSA One-Time Transfer Might be Right for You

 In comparison, let’s say you took no action and left that $8,100 in your traditional IRA.
 With the same 4% rate of return over 10 years, you would have $10,191 after paying taxes (at a 15% marginal rate).
 And instead of a tax-saving boost, you would have missed out on $1,799.
 Such a waste!

 What are the Rules for the One-Time Transfer?

 When you complete a one-time transfer from your traditional IRA to your HSA, keep these rules in mind.

 - You can make this super tax-genius move only once in a lifetime, so do it when you either need it the most or when you will be able to contribute the most—or preferably both!

 - You can transfer the amount equal to the annual HSA contribution limit, minus any contributions you’ve already made.

-- For 2020, the limits are $3,550 for single health coverage and up to $7,100 for family coverage.
+- For 2020, the limits are $3,550 for single health coverage and up to $7,100 for family coverage (in 2021, the annual limit on HSA contributions will be $3,600 for individuals and $7,200 for family coverage).
 If you turn 55 in the calendar year, lucky you—celebrate your birthday by making an additional $1,000 catch-up contribution 😉

 - You won’t be penalized with a tax bill or early withdrawal charges.